A Little Round-Up History...

 Along with rodeo is the beloved rodeo parade, which was merely a small caravan of fifty cars in 1928.
 People of Tehama County could hear the caravan coming by the sheriffs’ sirens which led the way.
 The first included Tehama County Undersheriff Walter Williams.
 His sheriff’s car was saddled with resident Mike Fish who rode on top of the hood as they drove south through Corning, Orland, Willows, and then came back on the east side of the Sacramento River through Hamilton City and Chico.

 This caravan effort continued throughout the 1960s.

 Fast-forward to today’s Round-Up, it is the largest three-day rodeo in the country.
 A huge milestone for the Red Bluff Round-Up was hosting our 100th anniversary in 2021.
 Less than 25 rodeos have been around long enough to do this and Red Bluff is proud to be one of them.
 Our community depends on us.
-The economic impact during rodeo brings more than seven million dollars to Tehama County as hotels and restaurants fill up with people from around the world to watch the top cowboys and cowgirls compete for the Red Bluff Round-Up Title.
+The economic impact during rodeo brings more than seven million dollars to Tehama County as hotels and restaurants fill up with people from around the world to watch the top cowboys and cowgirls compete for the famous Red Bluff Round-Up Title.
 The week includes a bowling tournament, foot race, pancake breakfast, street dance, antique shows, Chamber mixer, golf tournament, chili cook-off, parade, Saturday night concert, and more.

 A major PRCA spring rodeo, the Round-Up never fails to secure top stock contractors as well as world-class contestants hungry for season points.
 Once the competition is said and done, more than $300,000 goes back to assisting local organizations.